Premier League: Top scorers

 Bold denotes players still playing in the Premier League.

 Thierry Henry (left) and Mohamed Salah (right) won the most Golden Boot awards with four each.

 The Premier League Golden Boot is awarded each season to the top scorer in the division.
 Former Blackburn Rovers and Newcastle United striker Alan Shearer holds the record for most Premier League goals with 260.
-Thirty-three players have reached the 100-goal mark.
+Thirty-five players have reached the 100-goal mark.
 Since the first Premier League season in 1992–93, 23 players from 11 clubs have won or shared the top scorer title.
 Thierry Henry won his fourth overall scoring title by scoring 27 goals in the 2005–06 season.
-Erling Haaland holds the record for most goals in a Premier League season (38 matches) with 36 goals as of 15 May 2023.
+Erling Haaland holds the record for most goals in a Premier League season (38 matches), with 36 goals in the 2022–23 season.
 Ryan Giggs of Manchester United holds the record for scoring goals in consecutive seasons, having scored in the first 21 seasons of the league.
 Giggs also holds the record for the most Premier League assists, with 162.